Feminizing Effects Of Environmental Toxins

 When we talk about a gene for anything, whether it’s homosexuality or anything else, we don’t necessarily mean that the gene inevitably has that effect.
 A gene only has the effect that it does in the right environment.
 So it could be that a gene that has the effect of causing a male to be homosexual in the present environment—in our present technological environment—civilized environment—would not have had that effect in a different [past] environment.

-One who has been radically transformed by environmental toxins has a right to be very angry at the source and at those who try to cover up, perpetuate, and promote such victimization.
+One who has been radically transformed by environmental toxins has a right to be very angry at the source and at those who try to cover up the cause and who also perpetuate and promote such victimization.

-How is it the party that cares the most about LGBT individuals is the party that tries the hardest to cover up endocrine disrupting toxins in the environment?
+How is it the party that cares the most about LGBT individuals is also the party that tries the hardest to cover up their victimization by environmental toxins?

 In the end, it’s the things you didn’t do you’ll regret most.